-There are many reasons why you may want to replace your garage door opener, and when it’s time to choose, you’ll want to be informed on what your options are.
+There are many reasons why you may want a garage door opener replacement, and when it’s time to choose, you’ll want to be informed on what your options are.

-It’s best to choose a garage door opener that is powerful enought to open your garage door, so selecting the right opener for your door is key.
+It’s best to choose a garage door opener that is powerful enough to open your garage door, so selecting the right opener for your door is key.
 Noise is another factor to consider, as not all garage door openers are equal in that regard.
-Longevity is another concern, however a garage door opener installed today should last between 10 and 15 years with normal use and maintenance.
+Longevity is another concern, however a garage door opener installed today should last between 10 and 15 years with normal use and maintenance from the top garage door opener services provider.

 Keep reading to learn about a few of the different types of garage door openers and how to choose the right one for your home.